yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/replication.md

 showAsideToc: true
 ---

-DocDB replicates data in order to survive failures while continuing to maintain consistency of data and not requiring operator intervention.
+DocDB automatically replicates data synchronously in order to survive failures while maintaining data consistency and avoiding operator intervention.
+It does so using the Raft distributed consensus protocol.

 ## Overview